At Least 3 Dead After Car Drives Into Crowd In Germany

 Updated at 1:11 p.m.
 ET

-German police say three people died and about 20 others were injured when a person drove a van into a crowd of people on Saturday.
+German police say three people died and about 20 others were injured when a person drove a van into a crowd on Saturday.

 The crash happened in Muenster, a western city of about 300,000 people.
 NPR's Esme Nicholson says the incident was in the city's historic center.